Azure/SQL-Connectivity-Checker/README.md

 This PowerShell script will run some connectivity checks from this machine to the server and database.

 **In order to run it you need to:**
-1. Open Windows PowerShell ISE
+1. Open Windows PowerShell ISE in Administrator mode Administrator privileges are required to 'RunAdvancedConnectivityPolicyTests' and 'CollectNetworkTrace'.
+In case you cannot run in administrator mode please continue, the tool will still run relevant tests.

 2. Open a New Script window